 After a long day hiking in Arches or Canyonlands National Parks you can really work up an appetite.
 Luckily, the nearby town of Moab, Utah is filled with great restaurants.
 On our recent sponsored trip, the great people at DiscoverMoab.com sent us to try a few of these Moab restaurants.

 Local eateries in the area range from coffee houses serving a great cup of java and nitrogen ice cream to fine dining restaurants serving elk and locally produced wines.
 We sacrificed ourselves (all too gladly) to sample and taste test the best food Moab restaurants had to offer.
-Now I bring you this list of Moab restaurants you REALLY need to try.
+Now I bring you this list of the best Moab restaurants you REALLY need to try.

 Love Muffin Cafe